-Suffering is about blaming others for your own emotions and actions.
-(How could you treat me this way?).
-Victims suffer.
-They believe that if they put responsibility on others, they will get the love they need to feed their self-esteem because someone ~ the white knight ~ will rescue them.
+When your the victims you hurt, but it may be disproportionate.
+Victims believe that if they put responsibility on others, they will get the love they need to feed their self-esteem because someone ~ the white knight ~ will rescue them.
 It is a manipulative position.

 The rescuer plays their role by assuming responsibility for others’ emotions and actions.
 They believe that they will get the love they need by fixing others problems.
 They feel validated and worthy by doing so.
 Their self-esteem is supported.

 The victim and the rescuer need a persecutor – that’s to say someone who can be responsible for the hurt.
 Sometimes this role is played alternately by the two people being the victim and rescuer, sometimes not.
 Sometimes the persecutor is a purely projected role, but all too often the projection becomes a self-fulfilling prophecy.

 The persecutor is in a perceived position of power.
 It is also a position which supports self-esteem simply because of the power to inflict pain.
 It is an attempt to control the situation and others in it.

 But the drama triangle is a funny beast.
 You can be self aware and still be playing it with your partner.
 That’s because all positions on it are not created equal in our society’s eyes.
 Our culture and media thrive on the drama triangle.

 Most of us recognise the victim because it’s so obviously needy.
 Likewise the persecutor…but the rescuer is often considered to be the mature adult.

 Edward Lewis: So what happens after he climbs up and rescues her?